Skip to main content

 Example mapping in Azure Active Directory

-displayName (optional)
+displayName (Recommended)

 The user’s name.
 If omitted, the user will be created with a blank name